spiral/docs/components/validation.md

 ]
 ```

-Such errors can be sent directly to frontend to be displayed near input field or joined as array of errors.
+Such errors can be sent directly to the frontend and be displayed near the input field or joined as an array of errors.
-> Spiral Validators must perform **linear field validation**, this means that only one error can be raised for one field.
-When multiple rules associated with one field - first failed rule error message will be used (other validation methods will be skipped), such technique used to ensure that every rule will receive value already passed previous validations (for example we can have rules like: notEmpty, string, string::regexp which will check that field is not empty, than that value is string and only after regexp expression will be executed).
+> Spiral Validators must perform **linear field validation**.
+This means that only one error can be shown in one field.
+When there are multiple rules associated with one field - the first failed error message will be used for that rule (other validation methods will be skipped).
+This approach is used to make sure that every rule will receive a value already passed through previous validations (for example we can have rules like: notEmpty, string, string::regexp which will make sure that field is not empty.
+Than that value is a string and only after regexp expression will it be executed).

 ## Validation Rules and Messages
-As stated in previous section we can defined multiple validation rules for one field, let's try to modify our example and include email check into it:
+We can define multiple validation rules for one field.
+Let's try to modify our example and include an email check into it:

 ```php
 public function index()